saulotdr/flask-app-food-startup/README.md

 ## Tests

-There are a bunch of types of tests you can run against this Lambda:
+The unit tests can be executed in the section below:

 - [unit test](tests)